SonyaMoisset/SonyaMoisset/README.md

-### Hi there 👋
+### 👋 Bonjour!

 😀🌍🇫🇷🌈🦄🍱✈️💻☕️🎧🎬📷🕹️

-- 🛡️ Principal Security Engineer @Photobox
+I’m a Principal Security Engineer and a lifelong traveler who lived in the Middle-East, North Africa and Asia.
+Always looking for new challenges - I made a career change from International Business Consultant in 🇹🇳, 🇸🇦 and 🇸🇬 to Full Stack Software Engineer in 🇰🇷 to Principal Security Engineer in the 🇬🇧

+💖 Passionate about Open-source, DevSecOps and Cloud Computing
-- 💻 Epic Women in Cyber/Tech Initiatives
+💻 Founder of Epic Women in Cyber/Epic Women in Tech
-- 🦄 ex-Tech Lead/Security Manager @PrideinLondon
+🦄 ex-Tech Lead/Security Manager @PrideinLondon
-- 🤘 GirlCode Ambassador
-- 💪 CapsLock Community Mentor
-- 🔒 OWASP member
+👩‍🎤 Ambassador at Girlcode
+🌟 GitHub Star
+🛡️ Member of OWASP, LLHS and Women in Cloud
+✍️ Writer for FreeCodeCamp
-- 🎤 Public Speaker
+🎤 Public speaker & Tech advocate
+🧠 INTJ-A

+#GetSecure, #BeSecure & #StaySecure

 ## &#x270d; Initiatives & Writing